Code of conduct

 Product safety and environmental conformity

-We safeguard people’s health and safety by providing products in full compliance with applicable environmental and safety directives or regulations.
-We observe and follow the guidance of the legal product safety regulations from product design, manufacture, and use to final disposal and require that our business partners consider this when producing goods or providing services for IAR.
+We safeguard people’s health and safety by providing products in compliance with applicable environmental and safety directives or regulations.
+We observe and follow the guidance of the legal product safety regulations from product design, manufacture, and use to final disposal and expect our business partners to apply the same level of care when developing and delivering products or services for IAR.